wp-plugins/ciusan-notification-bar/Readme.txt

 == Screenshots ==

 1. Ciusan Notification Bar on frontend site.
+2. Hidden Ciusan Notification Bar on frontend site.
-2. All settings on WP Dashboard.
+3. All settings on WP Dashboard.

 == Changelog ==